We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Pea protein powder offers an easy way to add protein to your diet and reap these benefits.

-Other research observed that pea protein powder is just as effective at promoting fullness as dairy-based protein powders like casein or whey (, , ).
+A 2022 study found that pea protein powder is just as effective at promoting fullness as dairy-based protein powders like casein or whey (

 Pea protein powder is a good option for increasing protein intake and boosting feelings of fullness after meals.